confluentinc/ksql/README.md

 # License

-The project is [licensed](LICENSE) under the Apache License, version 2.0.
+The project is licensed under the [Confluent Community License](LICENSE).

 *Apache, Apache Kafka, Kafka, and associated open source project names are trademarks of the [Apache Software Foundation](https://www.apache.org/).*